Holden Caulfield: Caulfield family, in other works

-In "The Stranger", published in Collier's December 1, 1945, Babe Gladwaller and his sister Mattie (a prototype for Phoebe) visit Vincent Caulfield's former girlfriend, now married, to tell her about his death and deliver a poem he wrote about her.
+In "The Stranger", published in Collier's on December 1, 1945, Babe Gladwaller and his sister Mattie (a prototype for Phoebe) visit Vincent Caulfield's former girlfriend, now married, to tell her about his death and deliver a poem he wrote about her.

 Cultural impact

 Holden Caulfield is one of the most enduring characters in 20th-century American fiction.
 It has been suggested that Salinger himself related so closely to Holden that he was protective of the character.
 This was the reason he was unwilling to allow filming of the book or use of the character by other writers.

-John Lennon's assassin, Mark David Chapman was inspired by Caulfield.
+John Lennon's assassin, Mark David Chapman, was reportedly inspired to commit the murder by Caulfield.

-Green Day wrote a song titled "Who Wrote Holden Caulfield?" for their second studio album, Kerplunk (1991) after lead singer and guitarist Billie Joe Armstrong read The Catcher in the Rye.
-Initially, he gave up on reading it after dropping out from Pinole Valley High School when he was 18 years old.
+Green Day wrote a song titled "Who Wrote Holden Caulfield?" for their second studio album, Kerplunk (1991), after lead singer and guitarist Billie Joe Armstrong read The Catcher in the Rye.
+Initially, he gave up on reading it after dropping out of Pinole Valley High School when he was 18 years old.